 And the best part?
 Hyperdocs allow me to do all of this and more, in a way that is fun, innovative, and pleasing to the eye.
 It’s like creating a perfect one-stop-shop for all of your learner’s needs.
 Want to see more about how I have used Hyperdocs to anchor my professional development sessions?
 Check out some of my latest resources (Thank you to the HyperDoc Girls for sharing the templates!)

 Sorry, PE.
 This time is different.

-Jennifer Fischer is an instructional coach, ed-tech nerd, and technology trainer who strives to help next JEN-ERATION educators transform learning for all students.
+Jennifer Fischer is a former middle school English teacher, full-time instructional coach, and part-time edtech nerd, who strives to help next JENeration educators transform learning for all students.